LissandraRodrigues/social-tree/README.md

 # Social tree

 In this project I was challenged to make a Social Tree using HTML and CSS.
+I added responsiveness.

 See the <a href="https://lissandrarodrigues.github.io/social-tree/"> deployment</a>.